 - Do not handle damaged or leaking lithium ion batteries.
-Dispose of promptly and properly. - Danger of explosion if the battery is incorrectly replaced.
+Dispose of promptly and properly. - Danger of explosion if battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended by the manufacturer.
-Discard used batteries according to the manufacturer's instructions. - The battery pack used in this device may present a fire or chemical burn hazard if mistreated.
-Do not disassemble, heat above 60°C (140°F) or incinerate. - Dispose of used batteries promptly and properly. - Keep away from children. - In some areas the disposal of lithium ion batteries in household or business waste may be prohibited. - ☐ Use the public collection system.
+Discard used batteries according to the manufacturer's instructions. - □ The battery pack used in this device may present a fire or chemical burn hazard if mistreated.
+Do not disassemble, heat above 60°C (140°F) or incinerate. - Dispose of used batteries promptly and properly. - Keep away from children. - In some areas the disposal of lithium ion batteries in household or business waste may be prohibited. - Use the public collection system.

-Disposing of the internal memory backup battery
+Disposing of internal memory backup battery

-- Your VAIO notebook is equipped with an internal memory backup battery that should not have to be replaced during the lifetime of the product.
-For information on changing this battery, please contact VAIO-Link. - Danger of explosion if the battery is incorrectly replaced. - Dispose of properly at its end-of-life. - In some areas the disposal of lithium ion and other non-hazardous batteries in household or business waste may be prohibited. - Please use the public collection system.
+- Your notebook is equipped with an internal memory backup battery that should not have to be replaced during the lifetime of the product.
+For changing this battery, please contact VAIO-Link. - Dispose of properly at end-of-life. - In some areas the disposal of lithium ion and other non-hazardous batteries in household or business waste may be prohibited. - Please use the public collection system.